-Below, you can click on my original clownfish picture to download it.
-Once the software has been installed, start it and open the file of the clownfish picture.
+Below, you can click on my original clownfish picture to download it and follow my tutorial step by step;

 2 – Use the magic auto levels tool